KaaustaaubShankar/MNISTify/README.md

-# MNISTfy - Digit Recognition with LIME Explanations
+# MNISTify - Digit Recognition with LIME Explanations

-MNISTfy is a web app for recognizing hand-drawn digits using deep learning and providing LIME-based explanations.
+MNISTify is a web app for recognizing hand-drawn digits using deep learning and providing LIME-based explanations.

 ## Features
 - Real-time digit recognition